Before and After Accepting the Role

 A.R.S. § 14-9113(B)(1)The Succession Order When No One Steps Forward

-If a custodial trustee becomes ineligible, resigns, dies, or becomes incapacitated, the statute establishes a priority order for finding a replacement.
+If a custodial trustee becomes ineligible, resigns, dies, or becomes incapacitated, the law sets a priority order.
 First, any designated successor takes over.
 If no successor was designated, a competent beneficiary may name one.
-If the beneficiary is incapacitated or does not act within ninety days, the beneficiary's conservator becomes the successor.
-If even the conservator fails to act, the resigning trustee may designate a successor.